 Why Are We Doing This?

 Originally from Israel, and after travelling around the world for five years, I’ve recently settled down in London.
 I previously lived in Budapest & New York and I’ve done my Master’s degree in International Relations and European studies.
 My hobbies include paragliding, sailing, salsa dancing, writing about myself in the 1st person rather than the 3rd person, practising Radical Honesty and yearly visits to Black Rock City.
 Visit my person website here, or read about my first short film The Girls Were Doing Nothing here.
+For an interview in the Huffington Post, click here.

 We’ve been studying Personal Development and Spirituality for years.
 Spirituality teaches us to look within for insight into the workings of the mind which keeps us imprisoned in endless craving, suffering and lack.
 Personal Development covers activities that improve awareness, develop talents, enhance quality of life and contribute to the realization of dreams and aspirations, often materialistic.
 One philosophy preaches fulfilment through self maximization, the other enlightenment through minimization.
 One promotes happiness through action, the other through meditation.
 One originates in the West, the other deeply rooted in the East.